-The Beast Sleeps We can think about change as a little monster in our head who overpowers our desires to stay with the status quo.
+The Beast Awakens We can think about change as a little monster in our head who overpowers our desires to stay with the status quo.
 Most of the time, our change monster is asleep.
 It is in hibernation when it isn’t needed but wakes up when we start to realize that we need some change.

 The Beast Awakens